Flow and streaming potential of an electrolyte in a channel with an axial temperature gradient: Thermo-diffusion potential

 Defining the overall heat conductivity $\lambda$ via

 leads to

-With (\ref{Eq:heat_transport}) and the Onsager-relation $L'_{ik} = L'_{ki}$ so that $L'_{0i} = L'_{i0}$, one has $L'_{k0} = \sum^K_{i=1} {L'_{ki} \tilde{Q}^*_i}$.
+With (\ref{Eq:heat_transport}) and the Onsager-relation $L'_{ik} = L'_{ki}$ so that $L'_{0i} = L'_{i0}$, one has $L'_{k0} = \sum^K_{i=1} {L'_{ki} \tilde{Q}_i}$.
 Consequently, with (\ref{Eq:chempotgrad_isotherm}), the material fluxes can be expressed by

-In solution chemistry, it is a common practice to express the dependence of the chemical potential on the composition in terms of the activities $a_i = \gamma_i \tilde{m}_i$, with $\gamma_i$ as the activity coefficients and $\tilde{m}_i = n_i/\rho_{solv}$ as the molarities.
-One has $\bnabla(\mu_i)_{|T} = V_i \bnabla p + RT/M_i \bnabla\textrm{ln}(a_i)$, where $R$ is the ideal gas constant.
-This expression omits the dependence of the chemical potential of species $i$ from the concentration of species $k$, i.e. cross-diffusional effects are implicitly removed.
+In solution chemistry, it is a common practice to express the dependence of the chemical potential on the composition in terms of the activities $a_i = \gamma_i \tilde{m}_i$, with $\gamma_i$ as the activity coefficients and $\tilde{m}_i = n_i/\rho_\textrm{solv}$ as the molarities, where $\rho_\textrm{solv}$ expresses the (constant) solvent density.
+One has $\bnabla(\mu_i)_{|T} = V_i \bnabla p + RT/M_i \bnabla\textrm{ln}(a_i)$, where $R$ denotes the ideal gas constant.
+This expression omits the dependence of the chemical potential of species $i$ on the concentration of species $k$, i.e. cross-diffusional effects are implicitly removed.
 This is reasonably accurate for very low concentrations of the solutes.
 One obtains \citep{Hill:Nature1957}